holtskinner/FIGClass/The Big Picture/Lesson - The Big Picture.md

 - One of the first backend Web Dev Languages
 - Works on almost any web server
-- Has a bad reputation nowadays.
+- Has a bad reputation nowadays for security.

 ```php
 <?php